-As at 30 June 2016, the Group employed a total of 734 employees (30 June 2015: 844).
+As at 30 June 2017, the Group employed a total of 636 employees (30 June 2016: 734).
 It is the Group's policy to review its employees' pay levels and performance bonus system regularly to ensure the competitiveness of the Group's remuneration policy within the relevant industry.
-During the Year, the employment cost (excluding Directors' emoluments) amounted to approximately RMB37,473,000 (2015: approximately RMB43,727,000).
+During the Year, the employment cost (excluding Directors' emoluments) amounted to approximately RMB35,049,000 (2016: approximately RMB37,473,000).

 In order to provide incentives to the staff, Directors and consultants of the Group, share options would be granted to staff, Directors and consultants under the Company's share option scheme (the "Scheme") adopted on 28 October 2009.
-During the Year, no option was granted, exercised or cancelled, and there were 39,000,000 share options which were lapsed under the Scheme.
-Details of the Scheme are set out in note 22 to the financial statements.
+During the Year, no option was granted, exercised, cancelled or lapsed under the Scheme.
+Details of the Scheme are set out in note 21 to the financial statements.